NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

    * - Schur complement
      - 4 (9.15e-14)

-Notice that the Schur complement is dense hence inverting it is not a good idea.
-Not only that but to perform the inversion of the Schur complement we had to write a lot of "boilerplate" code.
+In fact, the Schur complement is dense hence inverting it is not a good idea.
+Furthermore, to perform the inversion of the Schur complement we had to write a lot of "boilerplate" code.
 Since our discretization is inf-sup stable it is possible to prove that the mass matrix of the pressure space is spectrally equivalent to the Schur complement.
 This means that we can use the mass matrix of the pressure space as a preconditioner for the Schur complement.
 Notice that we still need to invert the mass matrix and we will do so using a `PETSc PC` of type Jacobi, which is the exact inverse since we are using `P0` elements.
 We will also invert the Laplacian block using a `PETSc PC` of type `LU`. ::

    m = BilinearForm((1/nu)*p*q*dx).Assemble()
-   mpre = Preconditioner(m, "PETScPC", pc_type="lu")
+   mpre = Preconditioner(m, "PETScPC", pc_type="jacobi")
    apre = a.mat.Inverse(V.FreeDofs())
    C = BlockMatrix( [ [apre, None], [None, mpre] ] )